Wessex Formation: The Wessex Formation of the Isle of Wight

-Plant Debris Beds
+Plant debris beds

-A notable feature of the formation are the so-called "Plant debris beds".
+A notable feature of the formation are the so-called "plant debris beds".
 These consist of a basal matrix supported conglomerate, grading upwards into grey mudstone with lignitic plant debris, including large trunk fragments of the extinct conifer Pseudofrenelopsis present in the upper portion.
 These were formed by sheet flood deposits induced by storms that filled pre-existing topographic lows like oxbow lakes and abandoned channels in the floodplain depositional environment.
 The debris beds do not form a continuous horizon throughout the formation, but are laterally extensive over tens of metres.
 Many of the wood fragments in the debris beds are cemented together with large nodules of pyrite, suggesting depositional conditions were anoxic.
 Most fossils within the formation are associated with the debris beds.
 Vertebrate fossils are mostly disarticulated individual bones and teeth, suggesting a long subaerial exposure prior to burial, though the bones lack abrasion, suggesting that they had not been significantly transported.
 Partial skeletons also sometimes occur, but are uncommon.
 Autochthonous siderite nodules are also present, which encase some of the fossils.
-Plant debris beds also exist within the Swanage section, but are noticeably sparse in fossils.
+Plant debris beds also exist within the Swanage section, and one of these horizons has yielded microvertebrate remains.